 What does Billy mean?

-Billy \b(il)-ly\ as a name for boys (also used less regularly as girls' name Billy) is of English and Old German origin.
-Billy is a derivative of Bill (English): nickname for William.
-A popular choice for a given name for baby boys.
+Billy /bil-ly/ [2 sylls.] as a name for boys (also used less regularly as girls' name Billy) is of English and Old German origin.
+Billy is a version, with the suffix -y, of Bill (English): variant for William.

 Billy▼ has 1 variant: Billie▼.

 Billy▼ has 32 more different relations via Bill, William: Bille, Byll, Guglielmo, Guillaume, Guillermo▼, Liam▲, Vilhelm, Villem, Wilek, Wiley▼, Wilhelm▼, Wilhelmus, Wilkes, Wilkie, Wilkinson, Will▼, Willem, Willhelmus, Willi, Williams▼, Williamson, Willie▼, Willis▼, Willkie, Wills, Willson, Willy, Wilmer▼, Wilmot, Wilmott, Wilson▼ and Wim.Kreatif forms: Bilgh, Bilmy, Boly. [more]

 Billy is a very prominent first name for men (#73 out of 1220, Top 6%) and also a very prominent surname for all people (#9147 out of 150436, Top 6%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Billy for boys.
 Billy reached its peak rank of #20 in the U.S. during 1930-1939, and is presently at #794.
 (2014 Birth Statistics)